GOH8910/PhotoAI_App/README.md

 **PhotoAI** is an iOS camera app built entirely in Swift using SwiftUI and AVFoundation (for now).
 This project is currently **a work in progress** as I explore native camera development and lay the groundwork for future AI-powered photography assistance.

 ---

+## Environment Setup

+This project is built using Swift and SwiftUI as a **native iOS app**, relying on Apple Vision frameworks.
+It is designed and compiled within **Xcode on macOS**.

+### ❌ No Docker (for now)

+Docker is not used at this stage because:

+- The app is **macOS/iOS-native** and depends on Apple's SDKs and the iOS simulator.
+- Xcode and SwiftUI require a macOS environment and cannot run or compile within Docker.

+### ✅ Docker (possibly in the future)

+If the project expands to include:
+- A custom machine learning backend
+- Image preprocessing pipelines
+- API services for analytics or model inference

+…then Dockerisation will be considered to support reproducibility and backend modularity.

+---

 ## 🚧 Phase 1 Capabilities